cloudify-cosmo/getcloudify.org/guide/3.1/plugin-linux-agent-installer.md

 In the above example:

-* The celery configuration file are explicitly looked up in the corresponding paths relative to the blueprint's root directory.
+* The celery configuration files are explicitly looked up in the corresponding paths relative to the blueprint's root directory.
 * The disable-requiretty script file will be looked up in the default directory where Cloudify script files reside.
 Since `distro` is set, the file name looked for will be "Centos-agent-disable-requiretty.sh"
 * The agent package isn't specified so it will be looked up in the default directory where Cloudify agents reside.
-Since `distro` and `release` are set, the agent name looked up will be "Centos-Final-agent.tar.gz".
+Since `distro` is specified and `release` isn't, the agent name looked up will be "Centos-Final-agent.tar.gz".
+(Since Centos always outputs "Final" as its release name).